ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/local-subnet-development/README.md

 - `Choose your VM`: SubnetEVM
 - `ChainId`: 676767
+- `Select a symbol for your subnet's native token`: SUB
 - `How would you like to set the fees`: Low disk use...
 - `How would you like to distribute the funds`: Airdrop 1 million tokens to the default address
-- `Would you like to add a precompile to modify the EVM`: No
+- `Advanced: Would you like to add a custom precompile to modify the EVM?`: No

 You have successfully created the genesis file for your subnet.
 You can read more about genesis [here](https://docs.avax.network/subnets/customize-a-subnet#genesis).